 top of page

-DISCIPLINE > MOTIVATION
+DISCIPLINE AND MOTIVATION

-UNDERSTANDING MOTIVATION AND DISCIPLINE
+EXPLORING MOTIVATION AND DISCIPLINE

-Discipline: the ability to give yourself a code of behavior and follow it to achieve a desired outcome regardless of how you feel.
-It is a daily choice
+Discipline: the ability to give yourself a code of behavior and follow it to achieve a desired outcome regardless of how you feel: it is a daily choice

 WHY MOTIVATION IS UNRELIABLE